mvs-develop/dev.bitshares.works/docs/api/tryitout.rst

 .. _bis-explorer-api-tryitout:

 ***********************************
-BitShares Explorer API - Try it out!
+DNA Explorer API - Try it out!
 ***********************************

-The below links take you to BitShares API calls list page.
+The below links take you to DNA API calls list page.
 They are ES Wrappers (i.e., Wrapper to expose **Elasticsearch** Bitshares node data to clients).
 On the page, you can select a call and set value(s) and try it out!

-* BitShares Explorer API uses to query the **MAINNET**
+* DNA Explorer API uses to query the **MAINNET**

   - https://explorer.bitshares-kibana.info/apidocs/

-* BitShares Explorer Testnet API uses to query the **Public TESTNET**
+* DNA Explorer Testnet API uses to query the **Public TESTNET**

   - http://148.251.10.231:5000/apidocs/